Language selection

 Before proceeding: you need to match the tool to your resource and intelligence needs.

-Step 6: IP analytics & insights
+Step 6: IP analytics and insights

 High-quality landscape analysis can help you make informed business and IP-scope decisions and maximize the value of your IP investment.
 Any robust IP strategy will consider competitive data and prior art (patents) as looked at from an IP perspective.